ii-research-yu/2021_SummerSchool/README.md

 - A short message through the WeChat group;

-- Directly pose a question on this Github project;
+- Directly pose an issue on this Github project;